samroon2/app_rating_predictions/README.md

 Project presents a basic end to end data science project, including;
 -  a flask web application which has a web form to allow user reviews to be submitted.
+-  an async quart web application which has a web form to allow user reviews to be submitted, uses aiohttp to call microservices.
 -  data model (SQLAlchemy ORM) and sqlite database to store submitted data.
 -  two models which are deployed in sperate API's (microservices) that dynamically predict stars and the sentiment of the review (whether a review is positive or negative).